DoctorMcKay/node-steam-user/README.md

 **Please note:** This method is rate-limited to approximately 50 apps per hour.

+**Please note:** This method only works with free-on-demand licenses.
+Promotional free licenses (i.e. "free to keep for a limited time") cannot be requested using this method.
+You can request such licenses using the steamstore module's [addFreeLicense](https://github.com/DoctorMcKay/node-steamstore#addfreelicensesubid-callback) method.

 ### getEncryptedAppTicket(appid[, userData], callback)
 - `appid` - The Steam AppID of the app for which you want a ticket
 - `userData` - If the app expects some "user data" (arbitrary data which will be encrypted into the ticket), provide it here.
 Otherwise, omit this argument or pass an empty Buffer.